 Yoga offers an escape from the endless rumination that characterizes depression, Weintraub says — one that demands focus and concentration on something outside the self.
 Now a yoga teacher focused on healing depression, she writes, “Recovery from depression must include the body.”

-Science is beginning to explore the relief from depression many yoga practitioners, like Weintraub, report.
+Science is beginning to explore how using yoga for depression benefit practitioners like Weintraub.
 In a preliminary study conducted by Weintraub and a colleague and described in her book, participants in a yoga program reported a 52 percent decrease in feelings of worry and a 43 percent increase in peacefulness after just one class.

 Though few long-term studies have been done to corroborate Weintraub’s experience, one small study of 27 women found significant emotional benefits after eight weeks of a once-a-week yoga class.
 Those effects lingered measurably at a year’s follow-up, even among those who didn’t continue to practice — and for the nine women who did continue a yoga practice, feelings of depression, rumination, and stress had plummeted far below those of a control group.
 In another small study, 11 of 17 participants who completed a 20-class series achieved remission from symptoms of major depression.

-If you’re interested in yoga to feel better, don’t worry — you won’t need to work yourself into a pretzel.
+If you’re interested in the health benefits of yoga for depression and anxiety, don’t worry — you won’t need to work yourself into a pretzel.
 There are many different styles of yoga, and you’re likely to find one that suits your personality.
 People with an anxious depression may benefit from the opportunity to burn off energy offered by power (or vinyasa) yoga, which focuses on a strenuous practice, sometimes conducted in a warm room, that can also be a very good workout.
 Others may prefer a gentler pace or more meditative class, such as that found in the Anusara or Kripalu styles.
 Iyengar, perhaps the most precise and medically oriented of yoga schools, is another excellent option, since teachers tailor classes and poses to individual students’ needs.

 Weintraub cautions those with anxiety or bipolar disorders about Kundalini yoga, however.
 This school uses repetitive motion and stimulating chants to generate energy, practices that could trigger mania.
 Try another school if you’ve prone to anxiety or have ever had a manic episode.